vmware-tanzu/community-edition/docs/getting-started.md

     tanzu management-cluster create --ui
     ```

-1. Go through the installation process for AWS.
+1. Go through the installation process for vSphere.
 With the following
    considerations:

    * Set all instance profile to large or larger.